Home Neapolitan Pizza Why Is January 17 World Pizza Day?

 Apparently, though, there’s even another tradition connected to this day.
 It seems that in the past, around the first half of the last century, pizzaioli in Naples used to close their pizzerias after lunch and reunite with their families in the Capodimonte area.
 There, they celebrated their patron saint, Sant’Antuono – whose pictures they had hanging on their oven to guard them – with a huge bonfire, called “cippo” in Neapolitan language.

 This is what Antonio Pace, president of AVPN (Associazione Verace Pizza Napoletana) remembers.
 A few years ago, coming back from South Korea, where the UNESCO commission had just declared the art of Neapolitan pizza maker a World Intangible Heritage, he decided to reignite the tradition to celebrate the glorious event.
-The association proposed the Municipality of Naples to declare the 17 January a day dedicated to the Neapolitan pizzaioli.
+The association proposed that the Municipality of Naples declare 17 January a day dedicated to the Neapolitan pizzaioli.
 The idea was welcomed and, with a local decree, the official Day of the Pizza Maker (Giornata del Pizzaiuolo) had its inception in 2018.

 Now, unfortunately, in Italy we don’t have an authority that can validate these decrees on a national level – kind like the National Pizza Day in the US, to say.
 And in fact, for a couple of years, this event remained unknown outside of Naples.

-Last year, though, the guys at AVPN had an idea: thinking of how throughout the latest months people around the world had been forced at home by the pandemic, and many of them had re-discovered the art of home pizza making, they decided to fulfill an old dream of their, and dedicate a whole day teaching the world how to make a real Neapolitan pizza: that’s why they created the Vera Pizza Day.
+In 2021, though, the guys at AVPN had an idea: thinking of how throughout the latest months people around the world had been forced at home by the pandemic, and many of them had re-discovered the art of home pizza making, they decided to fulfill an old dream of their, and dedicate a whole day teaching the world how to make a real Neapolitan pizza: that’s why they created the Vera Pizza Day.

-Livestreaming simultaneously from different AVPN approved pizzerias in the world, in 24 hours they gave several pizza masterclasses in different languages, covering all the continents from Australia to the United States through the different time zones.
-The beginning of the event was marked with that very bonfire that it is said gathered the pizzaioli in the past: the new headquarters of AVPN is in fact located in the same Capodimonte area.
+Livestreaming simultaneously from different AVPN-approved pizzerias in the world, in 24 hours they gave several pizza masterclasses in different languages, covering all the continents from Australia to the United States through the different time zones.
+The beginning of the event was marked with that very bonfire that it is said gathered the pizzaioli in the past: the new headquarters of AVPN is, in fact, located in the same Capodimonte area.

-A strange thing happened, though: the initiative found its way through a lot of media articles that turned it into a World Pizza Day, as it was some sort of globally celebrated holiday, without even mentioning the history behind or the AVPN itself.
+A strange thing happened, though: the initiative found its way through a lot of media articles that turned it into a World Pizza Day, as it was some sort of globally celebrated holiday, without even mentioning the history behind it or the AVPN itself.
 Let alone any association with the Neapolitan pizza, Saint Anthony and his connection with pizza makers.

 YOU MAY ALSO LIKE